Panelista-Output/panelista-articles/content/en/fractal-design-and-panelista.md

 ### What type of questions do you ask?

 **Alexander**: The focus has been on both technical development as well as design and performance.
-There has been a mix of open exploratory questions such as "_What would make you absolutely NOT buy the next version of ...?_", as well as straight to the point questions like "_If you modified your chassis in any way, what did you do and why?_".
+There has been a mix of open exploratory questions such as _"What would make you absolutely NOT buy the next version of ...?"_, as well as straight to the point questions like _"If you modified your chassis in any way, what did you do and why?"_.

 ### What is it like working with Panelista and the Panelista team?